eProsima/Fast-DDS-docs/docs/fastddscli/cli/cli.rst

         fastdds discovery -x second_participant_profile_discovery_server_cli@[PATH_TO_FILE]/DiscoveryServerCLI.xml

-5. Launch a default server with id 3 (fourth on ``ROS_DISCOVERY_SERVER``) listening on 172.30.144.1 with UDP port 12345 and provided with a backup file.
+6. Launch a default server listening on 172.30.144.1 with UDP port 12345 and provided with a backup file.
 If the server crashes it will automatically restore its previous state when re-enacted.

     .. code-block:: bash

-        fastdds discovery -i 3 -l 172.30.144.1 -p 12345 -b
+        fastdds discovery -l 172.30.144.1 -p 12345 -b

     Output: